 Specific programs are not eligible for the scholarship.
-These programs are: Nursing, MSN, and Physical Therapist Assistant..
+These programs are: ADN, BSN, and MSN.

 Basis for Selection: to have graduated from the Little Angels Children Development Center.
 The Little Angels Children Development Center must provide a letter stating the student attended the center.
-Source of the Scholarship: University revenue.